List of Star Wars species (F–J): Gank

 Also known as "Gank Killers" due to their volatile nature, Ganks are a sentient cyborg species.
-It is a rare day that you see a Gank not wearing his body-covering armor.
+Ganks are seldom seen without their body-covering armor.
 Many are found working for Hutts on Nar Shaddaa, but there are other Ganks living in other places besides "The Smuggler's Moon".
 It is also quite common for Ganks to wear armor that represents the planet they live on or the faction they fight for.
 They are brutal killers that will annihilate anything that gets in their way.
 There is a story, however, of an encounter a group of Ganks had with the Jedi Master Mace Windu.
 Surrounded by 14 Ganks, Master Windu simply touched his lightsaber hilt and the Ganks dropped their weapons to the ground.

 Gen'Dai

 These large humanoids are encased in heavy armor most of the time, which serves as their exoskeleton.
 Their nervous and circulatory systems make them extremely resilient.
 Their nervous system is composed of thousands of clusters allowing them to regenerate limbs and pull nearby limbs back onto their bodies.
 This unusual nervous system gives them Jedi-like reflexes.
 They also lack a central heart.
 They have an advanced vascular system that circulates blood.
 They lack vital organs making them nearly invulnerable to attack.
 These odd nervous and circulatory systems may be the cause of their astonishingly long lifespans.
 There were some Gen'Dai reported to have lived for more than 4,000 years.

 The most well known Gen'Dai was Durge.
 He was one of Count Dooku's lieutenants and also one of the rare cases of "violent Gen'Dai".
-Durge fought and bested a young Boba Fett in combat but was later beaten on Muunilinst by Obi-Wan Kenobi, before being killed in space by Anakin Skywalker, near the end of the Clone Wars (Anakin trapped Durge in an escape pod then used the Force to guide it into a nearby star).
+Durge fought and bested a young Boba Fett in combat but was later beaten on Muunilinst by Obi-Wan Kenobi, before being killed in space by Anakin Skywalker near the end of the Clone Wars (Anakin trapped Durge in an escape pod then used the Force to guide it into a nearby star).

-Gerb

-Gerbs are a race of hunchbacked rabbit-like aliens.
-They live on the thirteenth moon of Yavin.